 Medicaid is a federal program that provides health coverage for people with limited assets and income.
 It covers the cost of nursing home care for those who meet the program's eligibility requirements.
 Although it is a federal program, Medicaid is administered by the states.
 This means that the application of these rules can vary significantly from state to state and sometimes even from county to county.

 People who have excess assets and income often wish to start the process of protecting their assets so that if and when the time comes that they require nursing home care, they will be eligible to receive Medicaid benefits.
 Medicaid planning can also be done even if your loved one is already in or is about to enter a skilled nursing facility.
 However, the earlier you begin your planning, the more options you will have to protect your assets and your loved ones.

 While North Carolina Medicaid laws can be complex, it’s important to understand this: Medicaid is there to help families like yours, and Medicaid planning is a great way to ensure that if needed, you can qualify as quickly as possible, to protect your family from the financial strain of nursing home care.

 First, it’s important to understand that there are two kinds of Medicaid Planning that families face: Medicaid Pre-Planning and Medicaid Crisis Planning.

 Pre-Crisis Long Term Care & Medicaid Planning

-The best way to learn about both Pre-Crisis and Crisis Long Term Care and Medicaid Planning is to speak with Triangle elder law and estate planning lawyer, Jackie Bedard.
-Call Carolina Family Estate Planning at (919) 443-3035 to register for a workshop and schedule your complimentary case evaluation.
-Or fill out our online form to receive your free copy of Jackie's book, The Ultimate Guide to Paying for Nursing Home Care in North Carolina.
+The best way to learn about both Pre-Crisis and Crisis Long Term Care and Medicaid Planning is to speak with elder law and estate planning lawyer, Jackie Bedard.
+Call Carolina Family Estate Planning at (919) 443-3035 to schedule your needs assessment call or register for a workshop to get started.